 Where can we buy the book?

 The book will be available on Amazon and Barnes & Noble by mid-August.

 You’ve written two other children’s books, Penelope the Purple Pirate and Gerry the Giraffe.
 What are the overall themes of these books?

 Apparently I do have a recurring theme in my children’s books which didn’t come to me until after they were written!
 All of my characters persevere and move forward past fears, disappointments and overcome by working hard and trying their best!

 Penelope likes to go on adventures and her magical coat tree allows her to transform into any adventure she likes—depending on what outfit she places on it.
 In Penelope the Purple Pirate, she places a pirate outfit on her coat tree and her bedroom transforms into a gigantic pirate ship and she meets up with her friends—all have physical disabilities.

 In Gerry the Giraffe, Gerry is sad because all the other giraffes never choose him to play volleyball—because of course all young giraffes love playing volleyball!
 When the rest of the team heads off to volleyball camp, Gerry works hard all summer long to be the best player he can be.

-I created Dandelion Moms in order to provide a platform for women to share their thoughts, dreams and wishes.
+I created Dandelion Women in order to provide a platform for women to share their thoughts, dreams and wishes.
 I encourage women to submit articles about ideas, thoughts and things close to them.
 We feature inspirational moms who inspire us to go after our dreams as they are living theirs!

-Our Dandelion Moms Project Kindness is all about spreading seeds of kindness out into the world and helping others when we can.
+Our Dandelion Women Project Kindness is all about spreading seeds of kindness out into the world and helping others when we can.
 Kindness is sort of underrated in my opinion and I like to feature groups, individuals and businesses helping make our world a better place.

 Thank YOU Jodi!
 Always a pleasure working with you!